Jonnyauk/WP-CMS-Post-Control/readme.txt

 4. An example of a customised write/edit post - much simpler to use for all your users and clients!

 == Changelog ==

+= 2.941 =
+* 22nd May 2016
+* Tested and verified upto WordPress 4.5
+* Fixed bug with WordPress version supported string

 = 2.940 =
 * 22nd May 2016